jacotton/ERR_mixed_model/README.md

 The individual ERR results were recalculated (identically up to Markov error)  then also used, and marginal distributions calculated for some different subsets of individuals in:

 Berger D, Crellen T, Lamberton PH, et al.
-Extensive population genomics diversity with limited selection of Schistosoma mansoni despite repeated mass drug administraiotn.
+Extensive population genomic diversity with limited selection of Schistosoma mansoni despite repeated mass drug administraiotn.
 Nature Communications (in press, 2021).

 The script ERR.R will recreate exactly this analysis.